Ordering Details for Custom Copper Sheet Metal Chimney Caps Page

 This process should go swiftly, depending on how fast you are able to answer our questions.
 We do have a toll free phone# listed on our Contact web page, but I may be busy in the shop or up on a ladder when people seem to call.
 Not just sitting at my computer.
 That process can take several hours to do the careful calculations (as long as I have the info I need).
 I also do not like to quote costs for work over the phone because then neither of us would have a written record of what was said.

-$30 sq' - 24 gauge stainless steel (rarely used)
+$25 sq' - 13 gauge stainless steel spark arrest screen

 Payments

-a 1/3 down deposit is required for large projects over $2k.
-The second third when we show you we have begun work on your project through digital photos.
-Then final payment before it ships.
-By then you will have much more confidence that you will be receiving just what you ordered, and we would have a chance to weigh it in order to recalculate the final cost down to what copper actually went into your order.
+By then you will have seen numerous photos of your project and have much more confidence that you will be receiving just what you ordered, and I would have a chance to weigh it in order to recalculate the final cost down to what copper actually stayed in your project.
+A detail that you could double check to see how honest I was.

 Trust